jpaoad31/CSE110-Public-Page/index.md

 > You can't just turn in your best, you need to turn in _A_ quality work
 > to get an A in this class.
+>
 > — Jonathan St. John

 A lot of people have the misconception that trying their best is always good enough, but often times it really isn't.
 I will strive to not only do my best in this class, but to make sure that my best is at _A_ level.

 ## Coding

 I did not do any real coding before taking cse 11 my freshman year at UCSD, althgouh I did start with a lot of prior knowledge of computer science and programming basics.
-Given that's the case, I have only programmed in:
+Given that's the case, I have learned these programming languages starting with:

-- Java
+1. Java
-- C/C++
+2. C/C++
-- Python
+3. Python

 Out of these my favorite has been C++.
 I like having direct control over the behavior of the program, and I think the process of developing low-level solutions to problems is a lot of fun.
 I'd rather design my own custom list implementation than use the built in lists if I had the opportunity.